 How Much Do Bike Trainers Cost?

-Before I dive into the reasons to consider buying a bike trainer, let me summarize what price range to expect.
+Before diving into the reasons to consider buying a bike trainer, let me summarize the price range to expect.

 You don’t have to spend $1000 on a high-end smart interactive trainer.
-If you just want to spin your legs from time to time, you can buy a budget (dumb) wheel-on trainer that starts at around $100.
+If you just want to spin your legs occasionally, you can buy a budget (dumb) wheel-on trainer for around $100.

 A smart trainer can take your indoor cycling to the next level.
 It can transmit your ride data to 3rd party training apps.
 Smart interactive trainers can even adjust the resistance based on the training app.